-But please remember this, if you decide to try xero shoes for your kids or yourself, you must do it gradually!
+But please remember this, if you decide to try Xero shoes for your children, you must do it gradually!

 Xero shoes fall under the category of minimalist shoes.
 They are made to imitate the shape and structure of human feet so that they can give us the feeling that we are walking barefoot.
 These shoes have recently gained popularity, especially among kids because they allow feet to develop naturally and give freedom to your children’s feet.

-What Are Xero Shoes Made Of? – Soft And Breathable Materials!
+What are Xero Shoes Made of? – Soft and Breathable Materials!

-These shoes provide less friction and more breath-ability because of their upper cage design.
+These shoes provide less friction and more breathability because of their upper cage design.
 The thin rubber sole allows for the barefoot feeling, which allows for superior control and sensory clarity.

-Why Are Xero Shoes So Popular Among Kids And Adults?
+Why are Xero Shoes so Popular Among Kids and Adults?

-Xero shoes are popularity is owed to the attractive features that they offer.
+Xero shoes popularity is owed to the attractive features that they offer.
 They are lightweight, airy and great for wearing during the summer.

-Some of the advantages of xero shoes include:
+Some of the advantages of Xero shoes include: